-1543 Disclosure 102-10 Carbon credits
+Disclosure 102-10 Carbon credits

-- 1544 REQUIREMENTS

-- 1545 The organization shall:

 - a. report the total amount of carbon credits canceled in metric tons of CO2 equivalent and a breakdown of this total by removal or reduction projects;

-- 1548 b. for each project where carbon credits have been canceled, report:
+- b. for each project where carbon credits have been canceled, report:

 - i. project name and ID;

-- 1550 ii. project type;
+- ii. project type;

-- 1551 iii. cancellation serial number, cancellation date, and vintage;
+- iii. cancelation serial number, cancellation date, and vintage;

 - iv. host country and issuing registry;

-- 1553 c. for each carbon credit project reported under 102-10-b, describe how the project adheres to each of the following quality criteria:
+- c. for each carbon credit project reported under 102-10-b, describe how the project adheres to each of the following quality criteria:

-- 1555 i. additionality;
+- i. additionality;

-- 1556 ii. credible baselines;
+- ii. credible baselines;

-- 1557 iii. permanence;
+- iii. permanence:

-- 1558 iv. leakage avoidance;
+- iv. leakage avoidance;

 - v. unique issuance and claiming;

 - vi. regular monitoring;

 - vii. independent validation and verification;

-- 1562 viii.
+- viii.
 GHG program governance;

-- 1563 d. report the purpose of carbon credit cancellation;
+- d. report the purpose of carbon credit cancelation;

 - e. describe the impacts on people and the environment from projects where carbon credits are purchased and how the organization continuously monitors and evaluates them, including:

 - i. the categories of stakeholders consulted in project implementation;

 - ii. how human rights are respected;

-- 1569 iii. how socio-economic benefits are provided to local communities and Indigenous
+- iii. how socio-economic benefits are provided to local communities and Indigenous Peoples;

-1570 Peoples;

 - iv. how biodiversity is conserved;

-- 1572 v. how trade-offs are assessed.
+- v. how trade-offs are assessed.

-- 1573 GUIDANCE

-- 1574 This disclosure aims to increase transparency regarding the use of carbon credits.
+This disclosure aims to increase transparency regarding the use of carbon credits.

-- 1575 A carbon credit is a transferable or tradable instrument representing one metric ton of CO2 equivalent

-- 1576 reductions or removals generated outside the organization's value chain and purchased by the
+A carbon credit is a transferable or tradable instrument representing one metric ton of CO_2 equivalent reductions or removals generated outside the organization's value chain and purchased by the organization.

-- 1577 organization.

-- 1578 Carbon credits can be generated from two types of projects:
+Carbon credits can be generated from two types of projects:

-- GHG emissions reduction projects that replace planned fossil fuel power plants, such as

-renewable energy projects or improving cookstoves' energy efficiency, and REDD+ projects

-(Reducing emissions from deforestation and forest degradation in developing countries).

-- GHG removal projects, including afforestation, reforestation, soil carbon sequestration, direct air carbon capture and storage (DACS), and bioenergy with carbon capture and storage (BECCS).
+- GHG emissions reduction projects that replace planned fossil fuel power plants, such as renewable energy projects or improving cookstoves' energy efficiency, and REDD+ projects (Reducing emissions from deforestation and forest degradation in developing countries). - GHG removal projects, including afforestation, reforestation, soil carbon sequestration, direct air carbon capture and storage (DACS), and bioenergy with carbon capture and storage (BECCS).